mastro993/verificaC19-flutter/README.md

 ## About

 This package allows to decode and validate any EU Digital Green Certificate in your Flutter application.
 It is based on the specications contained in the [official it-dgc-verificac19-sdk-android repository](https://github.com/ministero-salute/it-dgc-verificac19-sdk-android).

+This library requires an internet connection to downlod and cache rules, CRL and DSCs at least once per day.
+Once updated the entire process of validation can be done completely offline and in real-time.

-For now it only supports the download of validation rules from the Italian Backend.
+Note: this library currently only supports the download of rules, CRL and DSCs from the Italian Backend (https://get.dgc.gov.it/v1/dgc)

 ## Development & testing